-5. A first motivation is the new Strategy, which puts the twin goals at the center of the WBG's work.
-The WBG is well suited for its mission, given its unique ability to work with member countries and a global network of public and private partners to provide clients with customized development solutions.
-The WBG combines financial resources, unparalleled knowledge and experience, and global leadership to contribute to the development agenda in a way that no other actor can.
-However, in light of experience, emerging global trends, and changing client demand, the WBG recognizes that it must enhance the way it works and reposition itself to most successfully pursue the poverty and prosperity goals in a sustainable manner.
+5. The first motivation is the new World Bank Group Strategy.
+This puts the twin goals at the center of the WBG's work.
+The WBG is well suited for this mission given its unique ability to work with member countries and a global network of public and private partners to provide clients with customized development solutions.
+The WBG combines financial resources, knowledge and experience and global leadership to contribute to the development agenda in a way that no other actor can.
+However, in light of experience, emerging global trends and changing client demand, the WBG recognizes that it must improve the way it works and reposition itself to successfully pursue the poverty and prosperity goals in a sustainable manner.

-&lt;sup>1 CASs and Country Partnership Strategies (CPSs) are the same product by different names.
-This paper will use the term CAS to refer to both.
+1 Country Assistance Strategies and Country Partnership Strategies are the same product by different names.
+This paper will use the tem CAS to refer to both.